apache/iotdb/docs/UserGuide/IoTDB-SQL-Language/Maintenance-Command.md

 session.executeQueryStatement(String sql, long timeout)
 ```

-If the timeout parameter is not configured or with value 0, the default timeout time will be used.
+> If the timeout parameter is not configured or with a negative number, the default timeout time will be used.
+> If value 0 is used, timeout function will be disabled.

 ### Query abort